Yuqi7631/Traveller/README.md

 # Warning
 **I obtained the restaurant search API through Google.
 This API is not free, and additional requests will incur charges.
 I don't know how many times it can be used for free.
 Please try to minimize the number of calls to the restaurant search API.**

+# Reminder
+I've uploaded a video that demonstrates how the tool works.